Structural Sensitivity in Compressed Transformers: Relative Error Propagation and Layer Removal: Results

 The structural sensitivity results raise a fundamental question: \emph{why} do compression errors not accumulate catastrophically through 12 layers?
-We address this through the lens of Lyapunov stability theory from dynamical systems~\cite{khalil2002nonlinear,haber2017stable}.
+We address this by measuring relative error energy inspired by Lyapunov stability theory~\cite{khalil2002nonlinear,haber2017stable}.
+We emphasize that our contraction factors $\rho_t$ are \emph{empirically measured} along specific input trajectories, not global stability certificates---they characterize typical behavior, not worst-case guarantees.

 Define the relative error energy at layer $t$: